 One thing is for sure, employers are looking for that real-world work experience and ability to hit the ground running right out of school.
 Finding a program that offers a co-op, work placement, or internship option can provide a valuable opportunity to students to develop their skills and even make money while in school.

-This blog post, the first in our series on work-integrated learning, explores opportunities for international students to gain invaluable work experience and grow their resumes while studying abroad in Australia, Canada, the United States, and the United Kingdom.
+This blog post explores opportunities for international students to gain invaluable work experience and grow their resumes while studying abroad in Australia, Canada, the United States, and the United Kingdom.

 In recent years, Australia has come to embrace work-integrated learning.
 It offers students the opportunity to take their knowledge to the next level by participating in work placements or internships.